Rohitpalsingh7/multi_agent_system_google_adk/README.md

 - **Orchestrator Agent**: Understands user intent and routes tasks to the right specialist agent.
 - **Statistical Analysis Agent**: Examines historical performance using SQL to answer *“What worked before?”*
-- **Performance Prediction Agent**: Analyzes new creatives using multi-modal LLMs and BigQuery ML to predict *“What will work next?”*
+- **Performance Prediction Agent**: Analyzes new creatives using multi-modal LLMs and BigQuery ML to predict *“whether their ads will succeed or not”*

 Together, they automate **end-to-end creative intelligence**, empowering brands to act quickly and confidently.

----

 ## Why This Matters